Murder of Pamela Walton: Investigation

 Shortly after the remains were discovered, fingerprints were taken in hopes of identifying the victim.
 An initial sketch was created to depict an approximation of her appearance in life.
 After the discovery that Pamela was a transgender woman, the sheriff's department commissioned a new forensic sketch to be created from the skull; retired detective and forensic artist Stephen Fusco created the image.
 This is also the time when she received her "Julie Doe" nickname.
 Students examining her remains selected the name "Julie" from the LGBT-themed film, To Wong Foo, Thanks For Everything!
 Julie Newmar.

 In July 2018, isotopic tests were performed in Tampa, Florida, by the University of South Florida on samples from Pamela's skull to pinpoint potential locations where she resided.
 The results suggested that she originated from southern Florida.
 A sergeant working on the case voiced the possibility that the victim underwent challenges related to being a transgender woman during the 1980s.
 Others speculated that family estrangement or disownment may have played a role in her status as unidentified.
 As no missing individuals from this region matched her description, it was concluded her disappearance was likely unreported.

 Investigators sought services from the DNA Doe Project, which specializes in identifying potential family members of unknown individuals through genetic genealogy.
 Two attempts, funded by the investigating agency, to extract enough DNA from the bones proved unsuccessful.
 The organization later began fundraising for a third attempt in November 2018, which also failed to generate a usable file.
 In January 2020, a suitable sample was successfully obtained for genealogical research after a fourth lab was consulted.

 DNA Doe Project volunteers Lee and Anthony Redgrave founded the Trans Doe Task Force to advocate for unidentified victims who were transgender or gender non-conforming.
 The pair voiced concern that genetic genealogy research may reveal a decedent's birth and/or legal name but may not provide what title the individual preferred during life.
 One of the task force's goals is to research, following an identification, how the subject identified to prevent deadnaming.
-The organization had setbacks with Facebook due to their public help posts about Walton being rejected fifteen times over two weeks due to them being reported as spam and deceptive.
+In 2024, the organization had setbacks with Facebook due to their public help posts about Walton being rejected fifteen times for over two weeks due to them being reported as spam and deceptive.